ring-lang/ring/applications/tetris/README.md

 (3) Score: You get 10 points when completing a row (The game check for nested rows completion as expected)

-(4) The game is designed to work forever without user interaction (After Game Over, the Game Restart automatically)
+(4) The game is designed to work forever without user interaction (After Game Over, the Game restarts automatically)

 # Using RingPM